 What I loved about this Jeep tour was that it wasn’t solely about the landmarks we encountered.
 Our guide also did a really good job telling us about the longstanding history, New Age culture, and vortex significance of Sedona.
 More on vortexes below!

 Pro Tip: Be sure to wear sturdy shoes and comfortable clothing.
 Bring a hat, sunscreen, and drinking water, but make sure to empty your bladder before you embark on the tour!
 The last thing you want is a full bladder sloshing around with each bump, twist, and turn the Jeep makes.
 (Yeah, having to worry about holding it in?
-That made for a less enjoyable tour.)
+That made for a less enjoyable tour.
+True story.)

 LEARN ABOUT THE VORTEXES